-Sub-domain Endogenous Retroviruses
+Sub-domain Mobile elements

-A significant proportion (~5-8%) of the human genome is comprised of mostly defective Human Endogenous Retroviruses (HERVs), the descendants of occasional germ line invasions by exogenous retroviruses (XRVs).
-They are classified into 30-40 families, each one being considered as an independent invasion of the germ line.
-Their role on the development of human disease is still unclear.
-Our research aims to explore the pathophysiologic effects of HERV replication activity and expression.
+A significant proportion of the human genome is comprised of mostly defective Mobile Elements.
+One category of the, Human Endogenous Retroviruses (HERVs), arethe descendants of occasional germ line invasions by exogenous retroviruses (XRVs).
+They are classified into 30---40 families, each one being considered as an independent invasion of the germ line.
+The role of Mobile Elements on the development of human disease is still unclear.
+Our research aims to explore the pathophysiologic effects of mobile element replication activity.